TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

     The main use of FFT is to multiply polynomials.
 If we multiply polynomials naivly, we will end up making $binom(n,2)$ multiplications and then some additions.
 The idea is that a $n$ degree polynomial is determined by what value it takes for some $n+1$ inputs.

-    What if we choose some special input which the polynomial can evaluate quickly, evaluate the polynomials at thoose inputs and multiply the corresponding inputs?
+    What if we choose some special input which the polynomial can evaluate quickly, evaluate the polynomials at those inputs and multiply the corresponding inputs?
 We just need to choose these special inputs carefully.

     #def(sub : "DFT")[
         The discrete fourier transform of a polynomial $p$ of degree $m-1$,